Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 One day in Kyoto, I can’t fathom why you’d want to have a single-day Kyoto tour, but in a world where we are rushed and continuously on the move, these things are hard to avoid during a hectic Japan trip.

-My Kyoto Itinerary consisted of four days, I wish it were longer, to be truthful, but I can tell you this, I chalked up around one-hundred-thousand steps on the old Fitbit because I didn’t want to miss a beat of all the things to do in Kyoto.
+My Kyoto Itinerary lasted four days.
+To be truthful, I wish it were longer, but I can tell you this: I logged around one hundred thousand steps on the old Fitbit because I didn’t want to miss a beat of all the things to do in Kyoto.

-I saw many unique Kyoto attractions; most were mesmerising and even inspiring to be in the vicinity of such history.
-It was apparent from the get-go why a Kyoto trip comes highly recommended for all tourists visiting the country; it is one beautiful city.
+I saw many unique Kyoto attractions; most were mesmerising and inspiring to be near such history.
+It was apparent from the get-go that a Kyoto trip is highly recommended for all tourists visiting the country; it is a beautiful city.

-It also made me realise why many travellers are rushing around the country to catch a glimpse of everything because this incredible country is one big tourist attraction after another.
+It also made me realise why many travellers rush around the country to catch a glimpse of everything; this incredible country is one big tourist attraction after another.

 Want to visit Kyoto and the many temples of the city?
 Book a hotel with Booking.com and save!